jolexa/s3-staticsite-multiregion/README.md

 switching my own assets to this model until something better is available.

 ## What?
-If the S3 bucket it to serve files directly, the S3 bucket name must be require the domain name itself (eg, `static-site.jolexa.us`).
+If the S3 bucket it to serve files directly, the S3 bucket name must be the domain name itself (eg, `static-site.jolexa.us`).
 Since S3 has a global namespace, this means that you cannot have S3 bucket replication across regions with the same bucket name, it is simply not possible by design.
 So, if we take this to its conclusion, let's say we have `static-site.jolexa.us` bucket in